Tayya-D/Cloud-Resume-Challenge/README.md

          - Click on Add permissions and select the AmazonDynamoDBFullAccess (which allow both read and write permissions) --> And me, it still didn't work after testing
          - After a bit more reading and research - I found that the both the Lambda and the DynamoDB had to be in the SAME REGION (my DB was in Europe(London) and the initial Lambda was in USA(N.Virginia)) -> So I recreated the same Lambda function this time called "cloud-resume-challenge-get_count" in the region EUROPE(LONDON) and it worked; printing the updated counter "2" and we can see the same in the DynamoDB table (if you have AWS Tools for Powershell configured - you could curl your lambda function url and it'll return the number of views 'curl <lambda_function_url>')

-8) Use Python to code your Lambda functions

-9) Include some tests in your Python code
+8) Include some tests in your Python code

-10) Configure your API resources using Infrastructure as Code via Terraform
+9) Configure your API resources using Infrastructure as Code via Terraform

-11) Create a GitHub repo to manage your CI/CD Back-End + GitHub Actions
+10) Create a GitHub repo to manage your CI/CD Back-End + GitHub Actions

-12) Create a GitHub repo to manage your CI/CD Front-End to for your website + GitHub Actions
+11) Create a GitHub repo to manage your CI/CD Front-End to for your website + GitHub Actions
+   - Create a folder in your root folder and name it .github\workflows where we'll be writing our YAML file
+   - Create a file called front-end-cicd.yml and code the github action that will be responsible for uploading our new content as we push the changes to the github repo to the S3 bucket.
+   - The GitHub Action itself will only trigger when there is a push on the main branch (can add an button that will have to be clicked to finalize the GitHub Action to trigger - can refer to documentation - will look into doing this myself to better understand the functionality); and is configured with the appropriate steps and environment variables/properties.
+   - GitHub Actions needs to be authenticated to be able to access the S3 bucket therefore we provide it this the configured secrets (that can be setup in GitHub) for the AWS access key id and secret access key; rather than hardcoding these sensitive pieces of information
+   - In the GitHub action code - I made sure to set the correct region (in my case it was eu-west-2 - you can check on your AWS S3 console to verify the region of the bucket)
+   - Set the source directory as the name of the folder that holds your website files (for me, I had to take everything out of my initial parent folder for the website even load properly; so now my file are in the root of my project directory.
+So I'll be using '.')

+   - install github actions in VS Code?

 ## Installation
 1. Clone the repository: